vimode/frontend-mentor-challenges/insure-landing-page/README.md

 ## Experience, Challenges and Learning
 Background image patterns were difficult to position as per the design specs and had to do a hybrid approach with them as some are as background images and some as img elements.

-The overall layout was simple with the help of grid and flexbox but I overlooked the equal whitespace margins and how the elements were centered which required adding a fix width at the end to all sections to leave equal whitespace in the margins in all sections.
+The overall layout was simple with the help of grid and flexbox but I overlooked the equal whitespace margins and how the elements were cantered which required adding a fix width at the end to all sections to leave equal whitespace in the margins in all sections.

 There is no good tablet view for this challenge that I could think, currently it stretches to cover the viewport which isn't pleasant but its not very bad.